What’s New in Green Button Solutions

 Green Button Directory Services

-The Green Button Alliance and the open, automated data exchange (OpenADE) community at large—the open, free, membership-less group of technically minded individuals that drive the standard forward; led by GBA staff—are continually working to enhance Green Button functionality and value for all parties involved.
-To assist in easily finding Green Button data-enabled solutions, the GBA is readying its Green Button Directory Services℠—a new, searchable database of Utilities, Third Parties, and Platform Vendors to those Utilities.
+To assist in easily finding Green Button data-enabled solutions, the GBA provides the Green Button Directory Services℠—a searchable database of Utilities, Third Parties, and Platform Vendors to those Utilities.

-By bringing all of these into one, free resource, we aim to grow Green Button market opportunities and solutions through the connecting of the Utilities, Third Parties, and Vendors; while also providing a single, go-to resource for Customers to find what they need from Third Parties and find direct links to the right pages on their Utility’s website.
+By listing utility implementations and solution providers in one, free resource, we aim to grow Green Button market opportunities and solutions through the connecting of the Utilities, Third Parties, and Vendors; while also providing a single, go-to resource for Customers to find what they need from Third Parties and find direct links to the right pages on their Utility’s website.

 An Invitation

-We hope you’ll consider implementing the new, more-secure -and- billing-image -friendly version of the standard and we also welcome you to participate in the GBA’s free Green Button Directory.
+For utilities: We invite you to consider implementing the new, more-secure -and- billing-image -friendly version of the standard and invite you to participate in the GBA’s free Green Button Directory.

 - Jeremy J. Roberts, General Manager & Executive Director